bushbaby/BsbFlysystem/README.md

 - eventable \<boolean\> When true returns an EventableFilesystem instance. (see [flysystem](http://flysystem.thephpleague.com)).
 - plugins \<array\> List of FQCN to the plugin you wish to register for this filesystem

-example: Filesystem called 'files' with the previously defined 'local_files' adapter and the 'listFiles' plugin registered.
+example: Filesystem called 'files' with the previously defined 'local_data' adapter and the 'listFiles' plugin registered.

 ```
 'bsb_flysystem' => [
     'filesystems' => [
         'files' => [
-	        'adapter' => 'local_files',
+	        'adapter' => 'local_data',
 	        'cache' => false,
 	        'eventable' => false,
 	        'plugins' => [